saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 ## JSNAPy use cases

-One thing that JSNAPy can be used for is to perform checks against a single snaphot from a device.
+One thing that JSNAPy can be used for is to perform checks against a single snapshot from a device.
 This works by having JSNAPy create a snapshot and applying several tests against it.
 Reasons for doing this can be because you are going through an audit and you have to prove, or verify, that every device has the proper configuration applied.
 In addition to compliance checks, you can also use a single snapshot to run health checks against it.
 For example, are all my BGP peers up?
 JSNAPy can be made to capture snapshots for a single device or for groups of devices.
-This means that after you have invested some time into writing the checks, running these checks accross all devices becomes effortless.
+This means that after you have invested some time into writing the checks, running these checks across all devices becomes effortless.

 {:refdef: style="text-align: center;"}